 “He took my place as the center of the Universe.
 Without that I would not have been so screwed up as I am and therefore as creative.
 Without a kid brother I would have been quite dull, I think.”

-He believed his younger brother had replaced him in his mother’s affections, this led Cutler to attempt bashing his brother’s brains in with a poker.
+Being so usurped, the young Cutler attempted to bash his brother’s brains in with a poker.
 Thankfully, an observant aunt stopped him.
-Soon his resentment to his two brothers and two sisters changed as he discovered music and poetry.
-At 5, he discovered politics after witnessing the bare-foot poverty of his school friends, and aligned himself to the Left thereafter.
+As more siblings were born, another brother and two sisters, Cutler’s resentment lessened after he discovered poetry and music.
+When he was five, he discovered politics after witnessing the bare-foot poverty of his school friends, and aligned himself to the Left thereafter.

 After school, he worked at various jobs before he settled as a school teacher, teaching 7-11-year-olds music and poetry.
 His work with children inspired and reinforced his own unique view of the world: